shunk031/chainer-skin-lesion-detector/README.md

 ```shell
 $ python make_dataset.py --loaderjob 4
 ```

+An example of annotation data with a bounding box from the ground truth of segmentation using ISIC2018 task1 dataset.

 ## Train
 - You can specify model, number of batch size, number of epoch, GPU ID and number of parallel data loading process.